buildpacks/spec/platform.md

 The platform MUST provide the lifecycle with a reference to the run image during the export phase.

-The run image MUST ensure that:
+The platform MUST ensure that:

 - The image config's `User` field is set to a user with the same UID and primary GID as in the build image.
 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.